adrybakov/rad-tools/docs/source/user-guide/tb2j-plotter.rst

     tb2j-plotter.py -f exchange.out -op output/bar/foo

-The sript will create folder *bar* inside of the folder *output* and folder *foo* inside of the folder *bar*.
+The script will create folder *bar* inside of the folder *output* and folder *foo* inside of the folder *bar*.
 The structure of the *example* folder now should look like that: